Pomax/custom-file-tree/README.md

 ```
 {
   type: "file-tree:move",
-  detail: {
+  detail: { from, oldPath, newPath, when }
-    by: id of the origin
-    oldPath,
-    newPath,
-    when
-  }
 }
 ```